 Just as with their owners, if ignored your pet’s dental problems can cause significant health issues, including heart problems and systemic diseases.

 ATX Animal Clinic offers dental cleanings for your dog or cat that include ultrasonic scaling followed by polishing and an oral rinse, which are designed to remove plaque and slow its buildup.

 Here’s what’s involved in your pet’s dental care package:

 In addition, we’ll chart the progress of your pet’s teeth at each cleaning.

 General guidelines for surgery: your pet should not eat after 10pm the night before surgery, but water is fine all the way up until surgery time.
 Please check with us for any special requirements.

-If you opt for an in-clinic appointment and the lobby becomes crowded, please let the receptionists know you are here and then wait outside or in your vehicle until we can get you safely into an exam room.
+If you opt for an in-clinic appointment and the lobby becomes crowded, please let the receptionist know you are present and wait outside or in your vehicle until we can get you safely into an exam room.

-⋅ We are encouraging all clients not scheduled for an appointment with the veterinarian (i.e., tech appointments, picking up meds or food, etc.) to stay in the car and call to pay over the phone, we will send someone out with the meds/food or to bring your pet inside and back out to you.
+We are encouraging all clients not scheduled for an appointment with the veterinarian (i.e., tech appointments, picking up meds/food, etc.) to stay in the car and call to pay over the phone.
+We will send someone out with the meds/food or to bring your pet inside and back out to you.